afs-public/ascend-sdk-typescript/docs/models/components/assettype.md

 # AssetType

-The type of the asset in this order
+The type of the asset in this order, which must be one of the following:
+ EQUITY, MUTUAL_FUND, and FIXED_INCOME.

 ## Example Usage